jphaugla/Redisearch-Digital-Banking/README.md

 ```bash
 ./scripts/generateData.sh
 ```
-Shows a benchmark test run of  generateData.sh on GCP servers
+Shows a benchmark test run of  generateData.sh on GCP servers.
+Although, this test run is using redisearch 1.0 code base.
+Need to rerun this test.
 <a href="" rel="Generate Data Benchmark"><img src="images/Benchmark.png" alt="" /></a>

 4. Investigate the APIs in ./scripts
   * addTag.sh - add a tag to a transaction.
 Tags allow user to mark  transactions to be in a buckets such as Travel or Food for budgetary tracking purposes
+  * generateData.sh - simple API to generate default customer, accounts, merchants, phone numbers, emails and transactions
   * generateLots.sh - for server testing to generate higher load levels.
-Use with startAppservers.sh
+Use with startAppservers.sh.
+Not for use with docker setup.
+This is load testing with redis enterprise and client application running in same network in the cloud.
   * getByAccount.sh - find transactions for an account between a date range
   * getByCreditCard.sh - find transactions for a credit card  between a date range
   * getByCustID.sh - retrieve transactions for customer